5gain/hlf-docker-swarm/test-network/README.md

     ./scripts/createGenesis.sh

-Create channel transaction and the anchor peers
+Create channel transaction and the anchor peers by running the following on the manager node

     ./scripts/createChannelTx.sh